-At any event, the attendees will have different stands to visit, different panels to attend, and different brands they > want to make a beeline for.
-Personalisation marketing is all about reflecting those attendee priorities, and > personalised signage is one way that can become a reality. > > Radio frequency technologies, such as RFID and NFC, can facilitate this in interesting, creative, and attendee-centred > ways.
-Smart badges or similar can be issued to individuals upon registration, pre-loaded with information such as the > attendee name, company, and sessions or demos they plan to attend, which then allows higher levels of personalisation to > manifest as they wander throughout the event space.
-This technology can also enable or enhance networking as attendees > can be alerted when someone with similar interests is in their vicinity; a conversation starter if you will. > > For example, with RFID antennas in the badges, attendees can encounter personalised welcomes on screens as they enter > the event, followed by tailored information popping up on the signage they walk towards or past.
-This might be a room > number for their next talk, or a reminder about a brand activation that fits their interest coming up in another part of > the conference hall.
-This technology was utilised in a highly effective way at last year’s Outdoor Advertising > Association of America conference; smart badges provided customised welcome messages, and fixed points around the venue > could offer custom content and social media feeds, zapped straight into the delegates’ mobile devices.
+At any event, the attendees will have different stands to visit, different panels to attend, and different brands they want to make a beeline for.
+Personalisation marketing is all about reflecting those attendee priorities, and personalised signage is one way that can become a reality.

+Radio frequency technologies, such as RFID and NFC, can facilitate this in interesting, creative, and attendee-centred ways.
+Smart badges or similar can be issued to individuals upon registration, pre-loaded with information such as the attendee name, company, and sessions or demos they plan to attend, which then allows higher levels of personalisation to manifest as they wander throughout the event space.

+For example, with RFID antennas in the badges, attendees can encounter personalised welcomes on screens as they enter the event, followed by tailored information popping up on the signage they walk towards or past.
+This might be a room number for their next talk, or a reminder about a brand activation that fits their interest coming up in another part of the conference hall.
+This technology was utilised in a highly effective way at last year’s Outdoor Advertising Association of America conference; smart badges provided customised welcome messages, and fixed points around the venue could offer custom content and social media feeds, zapped straight into the delegates’ mobile devices.
 Impressive stuff!

 Bringing the Right People to the Right Presentations